Burlington County Injury Pre-Trial Steps

 Once discovery has concluded, the court schedules a non-binding arbitration hearing.
 This form of dispute resolution is overseen by a neutral arbitrator.
 Both parties make their case, and the arbitrator decides on an award.
 The plaintiff’s party can either accept or vacate the award after 30 days.
 Should the latter occur, a trial date is then set.
 If a mistake takes place within the subsequent trial, that plaintiff can also make an appeal to the decision if needed.

-Role of a Burlington County Injury Lawyer
+Role of a Burlington County Injury Lawyer in the Pre-Trial Steps

 An experienced injury attorney prepares a case thoroughly before going to trial, explaining the entire Burlington County pre-trial steps process to the plaintiff and making sure every aspect is understood along the way.
 A qualified attorney could prepare the plaintiff to answer relevant questions by providing them with all necessary information.
 If you have any additional questions regarding the Burlington County injury pre-trial steps, contact a professional lawyer to learn more.